Save on a daily basis

-1. Avoid impulse purchases by taking the time to think about it.
+1. Avoid impulse purchases by taking some time to think and drawing up a personal budget.
 Give it 24 hours or even a week before you decide to buy something.
 This will help you decide if you really need the item so you can be a responsible consumer.

-3. Buy store brands; they’re less expensive than name brands and the quality is often just as good.
+3. Buy store-brand products.
+They're less expensive than name brands and the quality is often just as good.

-4. For your renovation projects, rent tools that you don't use often.
+4. If you're renovating, consider renting tools that you don't use often.
 It's more cost-efficient and the tools won't take up space in your storage.

-5. Have you started making your morning coffee at home?
+5. Make your morning coffee at home.
 You'll save without even realizing it.
-Set aside the money you would usually spend at coffee shops every week so you can put it towards a goal.
+Set aside the money you would have spent on coffee each week so you can put it towards a goal.

-6. Do your groceries after you’ve eaten a meal or have a snack right before.
+6. Do your groceries after a meal or have a snack just before.
 Shopping on an empty stomach may lead you to spend more.
-And make a list to avoid impulse purchases.
+And draw up a list to avoid impulse purchases.

 8. Check out the upper and lower shelves at the grocery store.
 That’s where the more affordable products are often located.